oakmac/cljs-logo/README.md

 single, encompassing circle.

 The arcs serve a dual-purpose.
-People who are familiar with Lisp and understand the unique importance parenthesis play in the language will see the arcs as parenthesis and notice that the logo is like a function call "applying Clojure to JavaScript".
+People who are familiar with Lisp and understand the unique importance parentheses play in the language will see the arcs as parentheses and notice that the logo is like a function call "applying Clojure to JavaScript".
 Users unfamiliar with Lisp will see the arcs structurally as a circle that bounds the logo and centers the text.
 Hopefully those users will learn more about the language and have an "Aha!" moment in the future when they